THIS DATE IN HISTORY: Dec. 25

 1956: Gordie Howe celebrates Christmas with the biggest scoring night of his NHL career.

-Howe has six points (three goals, three assists) for the Detroit Red Wings in an 8-1 victory against the New York Rangers at Olympia Stadium.
+Howe scores six points (three goals, three assists) for the Detroit Red Wings in an 8-1 victory against the New York Rangers at Olympia Stadium.
 Two of the three goals come in the third period, when the Red Wings blow the game open by scoring six times.
 The hat trick is the 12th of Howe's 26-season NHL career.

 Video: Gordie Howe, 'Mr. Hockey,' enjoyed five-decade career